Noor Husin: Notts County

 On 12 January 2018, Husin joined League Two side Notts County from Crystal Palace on an 18-month contract.
 He made his competitive debut for the club on 20 January 2018 in a 2–1 away defeat to Exeter City.
 In doing so he became the first Afghan to play in the English Football League.

 On 3 February 2018, Husin scored his first goal for Notts County in a 4–1 win vs Crewe Alexandra.
 He was released by Notts County at the end of the 2018–19 season.

 Stevenage

 On 1 August 2019, Husin joined League Two side Stevenage on a free transfer.

 Dartford

 On 22 February 2020, Husin joined Dartford.

 Southend United

 On 21 January 2022, Husin joined National League side Southend United.

 Husin scored his first goal for Southend United on his third appearance in a 1–0 away win over Dover Athletic.
+In January 2024 he was linked to a move to Colchester United.

 International career

 Husin made his senior International debut for Afghanistan in December 2018.
 He played his first FIFA-approved game for Afghanistan on 20 March 2019 in a friendly against Oman.